LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 repo upload .
 ```

+An editor will pop up with a list of projects to be uploaded.
+Uncomment the projects, branches and/or commits you want uploaded, then save and exit the file.

-{% include alerts/note.html content="In case you are in the root of the source code, you can type: `repo upload <project path>`." %}
+{% include alerts/note.html content="In case you are in the root of the source code, you can type: `repo upload <project path>` or `repo upload` if you would like to upload more than one project." %}

 That's it!
 Your change will be reviewed and may be accepted or rejected.
 See [#Example_cases](#ExampleCasesTag) below for an example.